Cover image for climate tech brand messaging: strategies for sustainable success

 • Market traction or growth metrics

-4. Climate Impact (position as additional benefit, not primary)
+4. Climate impact (position as additional benefit, not primary)

 • Specific environmental outcomes